bernardwang/callisto-hw/README.md

 # run all tests
 npm test
 ```
+I also added a command `npm run deploy` to deploy to github pages, but current it is not working because the build files are meant to be served through a server rather than static files.
+The files on master are modified as a quick fix for this, but running locally will work fine.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).